 - Make sure all important records are protected

-- Take pictures business location and equipment before the storm
+- Take pictures of business location and equipment before the storm

 We hope you’ve found this information helpful.
 If you have any questions regarding any of your policies, let us know!
 Contact us at your earliest convenience for a quote.